 In December 2013, CVWD collaborated with the local chapter of the Golf Course Superintendents Association to create a Golf and Water Task Force.
 In collaboration with the golf course representatives on the Task Force, CVWD launched the golf course rebate program in 2015, after securing a State grant.
-CVWD is committed to continued participation in the Task Force.
+In WY 2022, CVWD held regular meetings with the Golf and Water Task Force and offered mapping and water budget modeling to golf courses.
+CVWD and Desert Water Agency (DWA) applied for grant funds for golf course turf conversion.

 CVWD's non-potable water program currently has 54 golf courses connected to the Mid-Valley Pipeline (MVP), the Coachella Canal, or the blended delivery systems from WRP-7 and WRP-10.
 The conversion of golf courses from private production wells to non-potable water reduces groundwater use and maximizes delivery of the region's imported supplies.
 CVWD is committed to its ongoing non-potable water expansion.
 DWA serves recycled water to golf courses within its service area where it has been deemed cost effective to connect.
 Additional courses may be connected when recycled water pipelines are extended to closer proximity.
 DWA offers incentives to convert grass areas to desert landscape.